 We actively supported SB 530 and HB 497, the two primary film incentives bills that were under consideration during the 2020 session.
 Once again, although there was modest support in the Senate, House leadership refused to agenda any legislation relating to film production, effectively postponing state-level assistance for our industry at least one more year.

 We also joined with other industry groups to amend SB 1636, which would have eliminated the Florida Film and Entertainment Advisory Board (FFEAC).
 Ultimately, the threat to that important agency was removed from the bill.

-Looking forward to 2021, a Tallahassee focus is no longer our priority; our principal area of activity remains advancing the evergreen financing concept that is the basis of Feature Florida Partnerships.
+Looking ahead to the spring of 2020 and beyond, a Tallahassee focus was no longer our priority; our principal area of activity remained advancing the evergreen financing concept that is the basis of Feature Florida Partnerships.
 We had anticipated continuing to ramp up our advocacy on a county-by-county basis through the first half of 2020; then everything changed in March.

-It’s undeniable that in the early part of this year the COVID-19 crisis decelerated our efforts on all fronts.
-As of September, however, we have resumed our contacts with county and city officials, particularly in South Florida, with the expectation that we can significantly boost COMPASS participation on this level by the end of the calendar year.
+It’s undeniable that in the early part of the year the COVID-19 crisis decelerated our efforts on all fronts.
+As of September 2020, however, we had resumed our contacts with county and city officials, particularly in South Florida, with the expectation of significantly boosting COMPASS participation on this level by the end of the calendar year.